 ) segregation in both the North and the South, with real estate agencies often barring their realtors from letting black families see homes in the nicest neighborhoods (a process known as redlining), black veterans often having trouble getting their G.I.
 Bill benefits, and contracts frequently prohibiting white homeowners from selling their property to black families.
 While these shady tactics were outlawed in The '60s

 , by this point the predominant whiteness of suburbia was well-entrenched.
-In The '70s
+By the late 60s, The '70s

 and beyond, this made it attractive for people upset with the more far-reaching forms of desegregation